tai-chou-kudu/Python_LA_Crime_Map_2023/README.md

 This mapping tool is dedicated solely to crime data.
 There is potential to enhance it by incorporating additional layers, such as racial demographics and socio-economic status, to examine patterns and connections related to bias within the criminal justice system.

+The heat map may present a skewed representation by emphasizing areas with higher populations.

+### Next Steps:

+- Transform data to normalize based on population density, providing this data as primary or additional heat map layers for greater context.
+- Include data from the past five years, spanning 2018-2023, with the ability for the user to select specific years.
+- Provide options to overlay demographic information onto the map in addition to the arrest data points.